 Step 5

-Now that Node.js, Claude Code, and the GitHub CLI are all set up, installing Claudio itself is just one command.
+Now that Node.js and the GitHub CLI are set up — and you've picked your model provider — installing Claudio itself is just one command.
+You'll finish the provider setup inside the CLI on first launch.

 In your terminal:

-npm install -g claudio-cli@latestThe same -g flag we used for Claude Code: it installs claudio so it works from any folder.
+npm install -g claudio-cli@latestThe -g flag means "global" — it installs claudio so it works from any folder.
 Wait for the prompt to come back.

 Now type: